english1234/vstcm/README.md

 | 4 | External 12V unregulated         | Complete circuit inc Teensy                 | Required | RB-1212D | Present     | Yes              | Yes    |
 | 5 | USB 5V + external 12V regulated  | USB supplies Teensy, external supplies rest | Absent   | Absent   | Absent      | No               | Yes    |

-1/ power the whole thing via USB from a Raspberry Pi: I could not get this to work, although I was using a long and cheap USB cable.
-It may work with a short good quality one.
+1/ power the whole thing via USB from a Raspberry Pi: This requires a short good quality USB cable to work reliably.
 Make sure the Pi has at least a 3A supply.

 2/ power the Teensy via USB from a Raspberry Pi, and use a separate external supply (such as a wall wart) for the DACs and Op Amps.

 3 & 4/ power the whole thing via an external supply which can be 9V or 12V (not 5V): this requires adding a LM2940T-5.0 regulator at U5 along with it's associated caps at C19 & C20, as well as cutting a link on the Teensy to ensure that it doesn't receive conflicting power from both the USB and the external supply.
 The RB-xx12D needs to be either a 9V or 12V model depending on the voltage of the external supply.
 A 5V supply won't work as the LM2940 requires over 6V to function according to its datasheet.
-WARNING: THE V2 OF THE PCB (AS OPPOSED TO V2.1 OR LATER) HAS THE SYMBOL FOR U5 INVERTED.
-PIN 1 OF THE LM2940 (THE LEFT HAND ONE) NEEDS TO BE AT THE TOP OF THE BOARD, THE SILKSCREEN ON THE PCB AND SCHEMATIC HAVE BEEN CORRECTED FROM V2.1 ONWARDS.

 5/ If you already have a perfectly regulated and smooth 12V supply, then you can connect it to J7.